-- Use processor options to detect and report use of non-standard features. - Obtain diagnostics from more than one source, for example, use code checking tools. - Supply an explicit interface to specify the external attribute for all external procedures invoked. - Avoid use of non-standard intrinsic procedures. - Specific the intrinsic attribute for all non-standard intrinsic procedures.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.57.5. - Use processor options to detect and report use of non-standard features. - Obtain diagnostics from more than one source, for example, use code checking tools. - Supply an explicit interface to specify the external attribute for all external procedures invoked. - Avoid use of non-standard intrinsic procedures. - Specific the intrinsic attribute for all non-standard intrinsic procedures.

-6.55 Deprecated Language Features [MEM]
+6.58 Deprecated Language Features [MEM]